Romaine-3 Generating Station: Description

 It is a concrete gravity dam built on treated rock.

 The main dam is between PK158 and PK159 on the river.

 The spillway discharges into the Romaine River at PK158.

 A gallery leads from a point southeast of the main dam to the generating station south of the dam at PK155 on the river.

 A total of about 2.4 km of tunnels were excavated, including the headrace tunnel, penstocks and a surge chamber.

 The headrace tunnel is 1662 m long, 16 m wide and 12 m high.

 The generating station discharges into the head of the Romaine-2 reservoir, at a maximum elevation of 243.8 m.

 The generating station has installed capacity of 395 MW.

 Average annual energy production is 2 TWh, with a capacity factor of 0.58.

+The argument in favor for the construction of the La Romaine hydroelectric complex revolves around the positive economic and climate impacts that the project promised.

+It was estimated that the project would bring about numerous economic benefits to the local population and to the large region as a whole.
+At the local level, the project was expected to create 975 jobs every single year throughout the project’s lifetime.
+At the regional level, business advocates for the project stated that La Romaine would ensure the competitiveness of businesses and industries alike for the short, medium, and long term future.
+They argued that the project would ensure a reliable energy supply and surplus that would allow for industry growth, all at a competitive electricity price.
+Currently, the plant has the lowest electricity rates in North America (Plante, 2023).
+Hydro-Québec estimated that the economic spinoff created by the project would be around 3.5 billion for the entirety of Québec and 1.3 billion for the Côte-Nord region.
+Additionally, advocates highlighted the significant contributions that hydroelectric power generates for the Generations Fund in form of royalties.
+This fund benefits Québec by helping the province reduce debt and address social issues.

+Hydroelectric power, like other forms of renewable energy, has a much lower greenhouse gas emissions than other sources of electricity.
+This was a prominent argument made by advocates who were in favor of the construction of the complex.
+The complex would create 8 TWh of electricity yearly, which would be enough to power 470,000 households.
+Hydroelectric power can be directly attributed to a reduction of greenhouse gas emissions in the electricity sector as hydroelectricity is the main source of energy for the residential, industrial and commercial sectors in Québec.